 On this page

-For immigration purposes only, Norfolk Island is therefore treated as if it were another country despite it being part of Australia.
-As a consequence, flights between Norfolk Island and other Australian states and territories are processed as international flights.
-This means that all passengers travelling from Norfolk Island must undergo immigration clearance when arriving in or departing from another Australian state or territory.
+Norfolk Island is part of the Commonwealth of Australia and is the only self-governing external territory of Australia.
+Australia's Migration Act 1958 does not extend to Norfolk Island which has enacted its own immigration law through the Norfolk Island Immigration Act 1980.
+For travel purposes Norfolk Island is treated as if it were another country, despite it being part of Australia, and flights between Norfolk Island and other Australian states and territories are processed as international flights.
+This means all people travelling to or from Norfolk Island must undergo immigration clearance when arriving in or departing from another Australian state or territory.

 Norfolk Island's permit system